nhinke/deeplearning-repo/README.md

 ## DL Workspace
-### Workspace including all classwork, assignments, and projects for 520.638 Deep Learning (Spring '22)
+### Workspace including all assignments and projects for 520.638 Deep Learning (Spring '22)